Top 5 sales tax registration mistakes that small businesses make

 When your situation changes and you no longer have an obligation to collect sales tax in a state, you need to follow a formal process to deregister.
 This can vary from state to state.
 Some states may consider you to have nexus for six months or longer after you request to cancel your registration, for instance.
 Make sure you know the requirements in your state in order to get it done right.

 Once you’ve successfully registered, the next step is collecting, filing and remitting sales taxes.
 For a small business, figuring out the requirements and carrying them out can be a lot of work that takes resources away from the core of your business.
-Sales tax automation software, such as Avalara’s AvaTax, can help.
-AvaTax integrates seamlessly into your ecommerce or accounting system, and special plans offer very affordable rates for small businesses.
-Learn more here.
+Sales tax automation software can help.
+Avalara Managed Returns integrates seamlessly into the most popular ecommerce or accounting systems, streamlining compliance.

 Stay up to date